james-yoo/swerve_drive/README.md

 [![Swerve drive ros](http://img.youtube.com/vi/aw8DVg23Epk/0.jpg)](https://youtu.be/aw8DVg23Epk)

 ## BOM (Build of Materials)
 The off-the-shelf components for building and testing swerve-drive system are listed below.
-You can also download 2D/3D models from 'model' folder.
+You can also download bracket (.stl) file for 3d printing from 'models' folder.

 | Parts                         | Model             | Qty    |
 |-------------------------------|-------------------|--------|